Why South Africans are taking their businesses to the UK

 The Companies Act of 2006 governs company law in England and Wales.
 A foreign company is required to register as an establishment with Companies House within one month of starting a business in the UK.

-“Tax number applications including PAYE and VAT can usually be applied online though there are a number of questions and if completed incorrectly will lead to queries from HMRC.
+“Tax number applications including PAYE and VAT can usually be applied online, though there are a number of questions and if completed incorrectly will lead to queries from HM Revenue & Customs (HMRC).
 However, if completed correctly, you should receive the tax numbers within five to 10 working days,” says Brown.

 Opening a bank account